Skip to main content

 Sculpture at Marsh Creek Rain Garden

-Take a stroll and discover the sculpture at Marsh Creek Rain Garden.
-These five pieces were part of the winning entries from the 2021 ArtSS in the Open Sculpture Contest.
+Take a stroll and discover the sculptures at Marsh Creek Rain Garden .
+These five pieces were selected as winning entries from the 2021 ArtSS in the Open Sculpture Contest.

 Comma